 - The size of the tumor in relationship to the size of the breast

 - The location of the tumor within the breast

-- Whether multiple tumors are found within the breast (which requires mastectomy)
+- Whether multiple tumors are found within the breast, known as multicentric (which requires mastectomy)

 - Whether the patient carries a breast cancer gene

 - How the woman feels about surgery changing her breast appearance